pyt-team/TopoNetX/README.md

 as we explore what higher order networks can tell us.

-The package supports the construction many topological structures including the CellComplex, SimplicialComplex, and CombinatorialComplex classes.
+TNX supports the construction many topological structures including the CellComplex, SimplicialComplex, and CombinatorialComplex classes.
  The classes provide methods for computing boundary operators, Hodge Laplacians, and higher-order adjacency operators on the cell, simplicial, and combinatorial complexes, respectively.
 The classes are used in many areas of mathematics and computer science,